Alternative Measures of Direct and Indirect Effects: Introduction

 The edge $X \ra Y$ represents that the hirer questions applicants about their gender, and that their answers may have an effect on hiring them. \citeauthor{Pearl2001} imagines a policy maker who may be interested in predicting the gender mix in the work force, if it were illegal for the hirer to question applicants about their gender.
 This quantity corresponds to the effect of gender on hiring mediated by qualifications. \citeauthor{Pearl2001} argues that the answer to this question lies in deactivating the direct path $X \ra Y$.
 He also argues that the answer can be realized by computing the average natural (or pure) indirect effect:

 which is the difference between the expected outcomes under no exposure when the mediator takes the value it would under exposure and non-exposure, respectively.
 We agree with the answer to the question (i.e., deactivating $X \ra Y$) but not with its realization (i.e., deactivating $X \ra Y$ by computing $NIE(X,Y)$), because the reference value $\nx$ affects the outcome in this realization of the answer.
 This is problematic because it means that the direct path $X \ra Y$ is not really deactivated and, moreover, the answer depends on the level chosen as reference.
 In other words, this realization of the answer does not really correspond to the no-questioning policy being evaluated.
-The problems discussed here are shared by other classical measures of indirect effect, such as the average total and controlled indirect effects.
-However, this does not mean that these measures should be abandoned.
+The problems discussed here are shared by other classical measures of indirect effect such as the average total and controlled indirect effects, as well as by the interventional indirect effect measure proposed by \citet{Geneletti2007}:

+which compares the expected outcome under no exposure when $Z$ is drawn from the distributions $\mathcal{Z}_x$ and $\mathcal{Z}_{\nx}$ of $Z_x$ and $Z_{\nx}$.\footnote{Although $NIE(X,Y)$ and $IIE(X,Y)$ do not coincide in general, they coincide for the causal graph under study \cite{VanderWeeleetal.2014}.} However, this does not mean that these measures should be abandoned.
 Quite the opposite.
 They are informative when the reference value is clear from the context.
 For instance, if women suspect being discriminated by the hirer, then they may want to know if the probability of a woman getting hired would remain unchanged had she a man's qualifications.
 This is measured by $NIE(X,Y)$ with reference value $\nx$ set to ``woman".
 In summary, the existing measures of indirect effect are suitable in some cases and unsuitable in others.
 In this paper, we propose a new measure that does not require selecting a reference value.

 More recently, \cite{Fulcheretal.2020} have introduced the population intervention indirect effect to measure the indirect effect of $X$ on $Y$ through the mediator $Z$: